MonashNovaRover/nova/nixfiles/doc/nix.md

    ![](/doc/images/clion_toolchain_setup.png)

+## Advanced Nix usage

-## Structure
+### Structure

 Importing this repository in Nix will create the entrypoint function.

 **Arguments (in an attribute set):**

+`localSystem`: The architecture of the build platform.
+Defaults to the current system. e.g. `x86_64-linux`.

+`crossSystem`: The architecture of the host platform (Nix's name for the runtime platform).
+Defaults to `localSystem`. e.g. `aarch64-linux`.

 `pkgs`: Optional.
 An instance of [Nixpkgs](https://github.com/NixOS/nixpkgs).
 This is used only to download pinned revisions of it and other package sources.
+If set, overrides `localSystem` and `crossSystem`.

 `repos`: Optional.
 A list of paths to out-of-tree Nova Rover software repositories.
 (Tip: [Use `--arg` to set this on the CLI.](https://nixos.org/manual/nix/unstable/command-ref/opt-common.html#opt-arg))